agentlang-ai/agentlang-docs/docs/language/reference/business-logic/dataflow-patterns.md

 The `:try` expression allows the evaluation of the dataflow to continue even after an error condition.
-By default, if any pattern returns a non-success result will terminate the dataflow. `:try` provides a way to handle non-success result and allow the dataflow to take corrective action.
+By default, if any pattern returns a non-success result will terminate the dataflow. `:try` provides a way to handle non-success results and allow the dataflow to take corrective action.

 The syntax of `:try` is,